muhammadqamar/gatsby_demo_for_doug/markdowns_files/areas/impact-management.md

 title: "Impact Management "
 slug: Area
 heading: "Impact Management "
-description: Managing your organisation's impact is difficult.
-We help you standardise your processes by rooting them in best practice.
+description: Managing impact is hard.
+We help you stay on top of all your projects with tools and processes based on industry standards and best practices.
 image: /static/assets/icon-manage.svg
 soon: false
 ---